Dutching | Extensive Guide to Dutch Betting

 - Now the result is under 100.
 This is a dutching opportunity.

-We highly recommend reading our how to beat the bookies guide for more info about implied probability.
-This formula will show you how dutch betting works but we mentioned that this technique can cover multiple outcomes, right?
+We highly recommend reading our guide on how to beat the bookies for more info about implied probability.
+This formula will show you how dutch bets work but we mentioned that this technique can cover multiple outcomes, right?

-So let’s give another example using a horse racing dutching system, which will also work for dutching greyhounds and/or greyhound betting.
+So let’s give another example using a horse racing dutching system.
+It will also work for dutching greyhounds and/or greyhound betting.
 Dutching horses for a living is perfectly possible and you don’t even need to use a dutching calculator to find opportunities.
 Check the table below:

 Horse Number